pradiptark/ReduxTraining/README.md

 I apologize for not being able to complete the 4th and 5th task on time because of my vaccine appointment.
 I am still in the process of completing them.
-Thank you for your understanding.
+Thank you very much for your understanding.